-Step 24 - Remove the motherboard
+Step 24 - Screen

-• Use an opening tool, spudger, or your fingernail to flip up the small, hinged locking flap on the LCD ribbon cable ZIF connector.
+Use an opening tool, spudger, or your fingernail to flip up the small, hinged locking flap on the LCD ribbon cable ZIF connector.

 • Use a pair of tweezers to pull the ribbon cable straight out of its connector on the motherboard.